MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 You can edit some of the details of existing environments.

-1. Click the **Environments** button at the app header.
+1. Select the **Environment** picker in the header of the app.

-2. Click the **pencil** button.
+2. Select the **Edit** icon.

-3. The module that will open up is similar to the new instance module.
-Note that you can update the environment's **Display name**, but you can't change the **Region** or **Type**.
+3. In the **Edit environment** box, you can update the environment's **Display name**, but you can't change the **Region** or **Type**.

 4. If an environment is configured to store data in Azure Data Lake Storage Gen2, you can update the **Account key**.
 However, you can't change the **Account name** or **Container** name.

 5. Optionally, you can update from an account key based connection to a resource-based or subscription-based connection.
 Once upgraded, you cannot revert to account key after the update.
 For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
 You can't change **Container** information when updating the connection.

-## Reset an existing environment (available only for admins)
+## Reset an existing environment

-You can reset an environment to an empty state if you want to delete all configurations and remove the ingested data.
+As an administrator, you can reset an environment to an empty state if you want to delete all configurations and remove the ingested data.

-1. Click the **Environments** button at the app header.
+1. Select the **Environment** picker in the header of the app.

-2. Identify the instance you would like to reset and click the **three ellipsis** button.
+2. Select the environment you want to reset and select the ellipsis **...**.

 3. Choose the **Reset** option.

 4. To confirm the deletion, enter the environment name and select **Reset**.

 ## Delete an existing environment (available only for admins)

+As an administrator, you can delete an environment you administer.

-1. Click the **Environments** button at the app header.
+1. Select the **Environment** picker in the header of the app.

-2. Identify the instance you would like to delete and click the **three ellipsis** button.
+2. Select the environment you want to reset and select the ellipsis **...**.

 3. Choose the **Delete** option.